arangodb/arangodb/Documentation/Manual/Home.md

 ArangoDB is a universal open-source database with a flexible data model for documents, graphs, and key-values.
-You can easily build high performance applications using a convenient sql-like query language or JavaScript/Ruby extensions.
+You can easily build high performance applications using a convenient AQL-like query language or JavaScript/Ruby extensions.
 It focuses on durability of the data taking advantage of new technologies like SSD, support for graph and geo algorithms needed in social networks, ease of use for the developer and minimal effort to operate for the